An American Woman in Kashmir

 The Waste of Energy that is Ranting

 Our own national divisiveness has become our largest liability as we emotionally thrash about, laying blame and wishing something would change.
-But, isn’t it true that the root cure for finding peace will lie in undergoing changes in individual perception, you and me; us and them?
-Yes, it will take a long time to accomplish this but the process won’t happen at all if it doesn’t start somewhere.
-Later is better than never.
+But isn’t it true that the root cure for finding peace will lie in undergoing change in individual perception, you and me; us and them?

 The governments of our world finger-point.
-They blame and they make excuses and sometimes they are stupid and callus and other times they do brilliant work and are selfless.
-In defense of our various leaders over the generations it must be asked, how can one measure the catastrophes that have not happened due to top-level negotiations and covert intrigues?
+They blame and they make excuses and sometimes they are stupid and callus but other times they do brilliant work and are selfless.
+In defense of our various leaders over the generations it must be asked, how can one measure the catastrophes that have NOT happened because of top-level negotiations and covert intrigues?
 Militaries make offensive moves and they make defensive moves.
-And, regarding all that, in our everyday real worlds, what does it really matter what any of us thinks of George Bush, or of Bill and/or Hillary Clinton?
+And regarding all that, in our everyday real worlds, what does it really matter what any of us thinks of George Bush, or of Bill and/or Hillary Clinton?
 Or of Kim Jong Il or Sadam Hussain or what goes on in Guantanamo or in Iraq or in Afghanistan?
-And, if must take all this personally, what really can we do about any of it?
-Is there some way any one individual can affect an outcome by ranting and raving about the other side?
+And, if we must take all this personally, what really can we do about any of it?
+Is there some way any one individual can affect an outcome by simply ranting about the other side?

 Yes, we can pay our taxes and yes that money goes to various necessary places including funding the military and in supporting our schools, the roads, the police.
 But at the risk of oversimplification, and speaking of our most pressing problem – the war on terror and the struggle for understanding between East and West – complaining and voting every couple of years won’t make all that much difference.
 The reason is because what we have is a simple misunderstanding between cultures.